matthiku/cSpot/readme.md

 c-SPOT is a Collaborative Web Application designed to help (small) churches plan their Sunday and Midweek services as well as other events.

-c-SPOT is a collaboration tool which helps to manage all event information and processes - the Order of Service, staff, resources, worship song lists for worship leaders, musicians and every other person involved in the service or event and allows all participants to use, add or modify their relevant information - using the platform or device of their choice!
+c-SPOT is a tool which helps to manage all event information and processes - the Order of Service, staff, resources, worship song lists for worship leaders, musicians and every other person involved in the service or event and allows all participants to use, add or modify their relevant information - using any platform or device of their choice!

-It allows the management of song lyrics, music scores, guitar chords, event resources and teams in a user-friendly web application.
+It allows the management of song **lyrics**, **music scores**, **guitar chords**, event resources and teams in a user-friendly web application.

+#### Features:

-- Frontend: **Responsive design**, runs on *any* device that supports a browser with JavaScript!
+- Front-end uses **Responsive design** and runs on *any* device with an up-to-date browser with JavaScript!
-- Create **Order of Service** with all relevant data (team (leaders, musicians, other functions), resources, songs, free slides, embedded videoclips etc)
+- Create the **Order of Service** with all relevant data (team (leaders, musicians, other functions), resources, songs, free slides, embedded videoclips etc)
-- Can be **customized** for your church with logos and external links
+- **Customize** for your church with logos and external links
 - Manage your team (staff) with their **roles**; also manage the **resources** needed for an event (rooms, devices etc.)
-- **Present** your songs in a slideshow fashion via a projector
+- **Present** your songs and other items like a slideshow via a projector
-- The slideshow can be done **off-line** with all slides downloaded to the local computer
+- The slideshow can be presented **off-line** with all slides downloaded (cached) to the local computer
-- Control the slide show from **any device** using a casting device (like Chromecast) attached to your projector
+- Control the slideshow from **any device** using a casting device (like Chromecast) attached to your projector
 - Or **control the presentation** from a small device (e.g. smartphone) that syncs with the main device attached to the projector!
-- Provide **chords, lyrics and sheetmusic for musicians** on all kinds of devices using the popular [OnSong](http://www.onsongapp.com/docs/) format
+- Provides **chords, lyrics and sheetmusic for musicians** on all kinds of devices using the popular [OnSong](http://www.onsongapp.com/docs/) format
 - Allows extensive **collaboration** and input from all users, but with full rights management, specified for each user type
 - Allows for a _synchronised presentation_ of lyrics, chords or sheet music _accross all designated devices!_
 - Exchange email and/or internal messages between users
-- Allows fast insertion of songs during the actual presentation!
+- Allows ad-hoc insertion of songs and other items for the running presentation
-- Helps and tracks **reporting** of song usage to CCLI and integrates with SongSelect
+- Helps and tracks **reporting** of song usage to CCLI and integrates with SongSelect (via links)

 As a free and open source project, you can download ('clone') the sources, modify (customize) them and run the tool from your own web site hoster.

 **Developers**, please feel free to contribute and make pull requests! **Testers**, please send your bug reports and enhancement suggestions!

 Check the [Installation instructions](#installation)

 ### Tutorials